 \section{Discrete Langevin Dynamics}

-The \textit{Langevin equation for discrete systems} is derived inspired by a comparison of the Metropolis algorithm and the Langevin dynamics (for a detailed comparison see Appendix~\ref{sec:metrvslang}).
-The general formulation of a Langevin equation for discrete systems presented in this Section is similar to a Monte Carlo algorithm and is driven by a Gaussian noise contribution.
-The transition probability to a proposed new state is regulated by the introduction of truncating Gaussian noise.
+The formulation of the \textit{Langevin equation for discrete systems} is derived inspired by the comparison of the Metropolis algorithm and Langevin dynamics in the previous section.
+The general formulation of a Langevin equation for discrete systems presented in this section is similar to a Monte Carlo algorithm and is driven by a Gaussian noise contribution.
+The transition probability to a proposed state is regulated by the introduction of truncating Gaussian noise.
 It is shown that the accuracy of the process strongly depends on an intrinsic parameter $\epsilon$ and the scale of the energy contribution.

-Certain necessary properties of a possible Langevin equation for discrete systems can be stated beforehand based on the comparison of the Langevin dynamics and the Metropolis algorithm in Appendix~\ref{sec:metrvslang}.
-First of all, an infinitesimal change of the microscopic state/field is not possible.
+Certain necessary properties of a possible Langevin equation for discrete systems can be stated beforehand based on the comparison of Langevin dynamics and the Metropolis algorithm in Section~\ref{sec:metrvslang}.
+First, an infinitesimal change of the microscopic state/field is not possible.
 Therefore, one has to switch from a parallel to a random sequential update mechanism.
-Further, the computer time directly is the time scale of the approach.
+Further, the computer time is the timescale of the approach.
 The proposal field has to be chosen from a discrete distribution.
 One may select the proposal field according to some distribution around the current field.
-However, since a parallelisation is not possible, the uniform selection probability of a Metropolis algorithm can be adopted.
+However, since a parallelization is not possible, the uniform selection probability of a Metropolis algorithm can be adopted.

-Assuming the same acceptance probability as in the continuous case, a starting point is the following proportionality,
+Assuming the same acceptance probability as in the continuous case, a starting point is the following proportionality:

-With the help of a relation between the cumulative Gaussian distribution and the exponential function, given by~(\ref{eq:cumexp}), and with $\Delta S(\phi',\phi)=S(\phi')-S(\phi)$, this can be rewritten in the following way,
+With the help of a relation between the cumulative Gaussian distribution $\Phi(x)$ and the exponential function, given by~(\ref{eq:cumexp}), and with $\Delta S(\phi',\phi)=S(\phi')-S(\phi)$, this can be rewritten in the following way:

 for $\epsilon\to 0$.
 An analytical expression for the additional scaling factor $\lambda_\epsilon$ is given in equation~(\ref{eq:lambda}).